Bnyaoo/bc_shell/README.md

 - calls UNIX system call to execute the parsed command, (using execv)
 - supports basic I/O redirection (stdin, stdout, stderr)
 - builtin function to support 'cd' commands, (cd, cd ~, cd .., cd ../.., etc.)
+- pass "~/" to redirect stdout or stderr to a file in the HOME directory
 - compilation with 'gcc' command and './a.out' to run executable
 - newline feature to accept enter as a valid user input without terminating
 - 'exit' command to exit child process and return to real shell